 These are portable structures that are set up every year just for the Oktoberfest.
 From the outside they almost look like real traditional buildings from southern Germany but in oversized dimensions.
 Many of them even span over two storeys being able to accomodate thousands of guests – the largest one (Hofbäuzelt including beer garden) even up to 11.000 people at once.

 Starting as early as 9 a.m., the masses of visitors already rush into the tents to grab one of the much sought-after seats.
-Although there are thousands of tables and benches to host the guests, it happens very often already in the early hours of the day that the entrances of the tents are shut down and do give access to any more people.
+Although there are thousands of tables to host the guests, the tents sometimes have to close down due to overcrowding.
+This often happens already in the early hours of the day.
+So make sure to come early and get into line!
 Once a space in a tent could be snatched, visitors can party until the tents close around 12 at night.

 To create the well-known atmosphere, each of the tents has its own live band that entertains the crowd with traditional as well as modern songs in the stlye of music for bass instruments.
-When the party heats up, thousands of visitors are dancing on the benches and tables all over the place, clinking with their giant litre-sized beer glasses called “Maß”.
-Typical foods that are served with the large amounts of beer are Hendl (grilled chicken), Brezn (huge pretzels) and Schweinshaxn (pork knuckles).
+When the party heats up, thousands of visitors are dancing on the benches and tables all over the place.
+You can here the clinking of their giant litre-sized beer glasses everywhere.
+Typical foods to enjoy with the large amounts of beer are Hendl (chicken from the grill), Brezn (huge pretzels) and Schweinshaxn (pork knuckles).

 Another famous particularity of this beer festival are the Bavarian traditional costumes – the Dirndl for women and Lederhosen for men.
-These are worn to the festival by locals and foreign visitors alike and create the picturesque signature of the Oktoberfest.
+Locals and foreign visitors alike where these typical garments to the festival and create the picturesque signature of the Oktoberfest.

 - the size of about 60 football fields (77 acres)